rmjarvis/DESWL/README.md

             - Bad rho statistics (TBD)

       Note: Items above with the * are planned.
 Not yet done.

+If you are a DESWL developer and would like to add code to this repo and/or edit existing code, please email Mike Jarvis and he will make you a collaborator, which will give you push access.

 Other repos of relevance: